schavan78/Big-Data-Group16/README.md

 * To bring valuable insights into pricing decisions on sales performance.

 ## Research Objective and Question
-* What are the impacts of temperature, fuel prices, and various store promotions on weekly sales of different Walmart stores for two years using various AWS services such as Sagemaker, Quicksight, and S3?
+* What are the impacts of temperature, fuel prices, and various store promotions on weekly sales of different Walmart stores for two years?